This course is only available for students in the BA International Studies who have passed Swahili 1 Beginners.

-After a quick revision we will look at different subjects like famous people, sport, some medical vocabulary (body parts and diseases), nature, economics, politics and corruption.
+After a quick revision we will look at different subjects like different types of jobs, sport, famous people, some medical issues (body parts and diseases), economics, politics and corruption.
 We will read some newspaper articles in Swahili.

 The timetable is available on the BA International Studies website.

 Mode of instruction